True at First Light: Publication controversy

-True at First Light was published in Hemingway's centennial year, to a marketing campaign that attracted criticism.
-Hemingway's sons licensed the family name and released that year items such as Thomasville furniture with labels showing the Hemingway lifestyle—"the Pamplona Sofa and the Kilimanjaro Bed"—and the Hemingway Ltd. brand, which Lynn describes as "tastefully chosen fishing rods, safari clothes, and (surely the ultimate triumph of greed over taste) shotguns".
+True at First Light was published in Hemingway's centennial year, and the marketing campaign that surrounded it attracted criticism.
+Hemingway's sons licensed the family name and, that year, released items such as Thomasville furniture with labels showing the Hemingway lifestyle—"the Pamplona Sofa and the Kilimanjaro Bed"—and the Hemingway Ltd. brand, which Lynn describes as "tastefully chosen fishing rods, safari clothes, and (surely the ultimate triumph of greed over taste) shotguns".